Por Ese Hombre: Commercial performance

 On the Billboard Hot Latin Tracks chart, the song debuted at number forty-eight for the week of March 23, 2002.
 It peaked at number eleven for the week of May 4, 2002.
 The following week, the song fell to number thirteen and a week later returned to its peak position of number eleven.
 A week after being sent to radio as the lead single from the album, "Por Ese Hombre" entered the Billboard Tropical/Salsa Airplay chart at number sixteen.
 Two weeks later, the song had reached the number three position of the chart.
-It later peaked at number one, replacing Gilberto Santa Rosa's "La Agarro Bajando."
+It later peaked at number one.
 It led the chart for eight weeks in 2002, from April 20 until June 8.
-The song was replaced by Chayanne's "Y Tu Te Vas."
+The song was replaced by Chayanne's "Y Tú Te Vas".
 It became Starr's second number one single on the chart, following 1997's "Herida".
 On the Billboard Latin Pop Airplay chart, the song debuted at number thirty-nine for the week of April 20, 2002.
 It peaked at number thirty-three for the week of May 18, 2002.